mlanies/desktop-argo-tunnel/README.md

    - Enter server details (name, host, port, protocol)
    - Save credentials if needed

-3. **Create a Tunnel** (Optional)
+3. **Connect to a Service**
-   - Navigate to the "Tunnels" tab
+   - Navigate to the "Servers" tab
-   - Click "Create Tunnel"
-   - Follow the wizard to authenticate and configure
-   - The tunnel will start automatically

-4. **Connect to a Service**
    - Select a server from the list
+   - Choose a service (SSH, RDP, or TCP)
-   - Click "Connect" next to the desired service
+   - Click "Connect"
-   - The application handles authentication automatically
+   - The application will:
+     - Automatically assign a random local port (10000-60000)
+     - Start a `cloudflared access tcp` tunnel
+     - Display the local port in the service details

+4. **View Active Connections**
+   - Navigate to "Active Connections" tab
+   - See all running tunnels with their local ports and PIDs
+   - Stop tunnels when no longer needed

 ## Architecture